mariiapol/mariiapol/README.md

 😄 Hi, I'm Mariia.
 I'm a reporting analyst and an aspiring data scientist with a passion for solving problems with data.
 I have a strong academic background in mathematics and a practical experience in data analysis and reporting.

-🌱 I'm currently studying at HyperionDev data science bootcamp, where I'm learning advanced skills in data analysis, such as statistical programming, machine learning, and data visualization.
+🌱 I have finished HyperionDev data science bootcamp, where I have learned advanced skills in data analysis, such as statistical programming, machine learning, and data visualization.

 💬 Skills and Tools: